Nasdaq to move New York headquarters to Times Square from downtown

-NEW YORK (Reuters) - Nasdaq Inc (NDAQ.O) said on Wednesday it would relocate its global headquarters from downtown Manhattan to midtown, expanding its lease at the Times Square office tower from where it broadcasts the market opening and closing bell ceremonies.
+NEW YORK, Feb 7 (Reuters) - Nasdaq Inc said on Wednesday it would relocate its global headquarters from downtown Manhattan to midtown, expanding its presence at the Times Square office tower from where it broadcasts the market opening and closing bell ceremonies.

 Nasdaq will expand its space fivefold at 4 Times Square, a 48-story tower owned by The Durst Organization.
 The building, built in 1999, recently underwent a $140 million renovation that included a new entrance and lobby, among other upgrades.